Pioneer Athletic Conference: 2002: Great Valley replaced by Boyertown

 Great Valley left the PAC-10 to join the Southern Chester County League.
 In the same year, the PAC-10 admitted Boyertown which effectively kept the Pioneer Athletic League at 10-member status.

 2007: Lansdale Catholic moves to PCL, replaced by Methacton

 On May 9, 2007, Lansdale Catholic administrators announced that they have accepted an invite to the Philadelphia Catholic League.
 The move is effective in July 2008.
 On July 3, 2007, Methacton School District was accepted into the PAC-10 after their application was approved by the principals of the existing PAC-10 member schools.

-2010: St. Pius X Merges with Kennedy-Kenrick, becomes Pope John Paul
+2010: St. Pius X Merges with Kennedy-Kenrick, becomes Pope John Paul II

-As of the end of the 2009–2010 school year, St. Pius X no longer exists.
-St. Pius X and Kennedy-Kenrick Catholic High School in Norristown merged to form a new high school named Pope John Paul II, located in Royersford.
+As of the end of the 2009–2010 school year, St. Pius X and Kennedy-Kenrick Catholic High School, formerly of the Philadelphia Catholic League, in Norristown merged to form a new high school named Pope John Paul II, located in Royersford.
 This school is already admitted to the PAC 10.